-Just unboxed your new iPhone 11?
-Here’s how to set it up
+How to set up your new iPhone

 - Select your language.

-- Select a wi-fi network.
-If you are not in a wi-fi network range, you can set this up later.
-Select Cellular instead.

-- At this point, you can choose to use Automatic Setup to set up your new iPhone with the same passcode and settings as another iPhone.
+- At this point, you can choose to use Quick Start setup in order to transfer data from your old phone automatically.
 If you choose to set up your new iPhone manually, continue with the following steps.

+- Select a Wi-Fi network.
+If you are not in a Wi-Fi network range, you can set this up later.
+Select Use Cellular Connection instead.

 - Tap Continue after reading about Apple's Data & Privacy information.

-Set up Face ID.
-If you need help, here's how to set up Face ID on your new iPhone 11, iPhone 11 Pro, or iPhone 11 Pro Max.

-- Create a Passcode.
-You can set up a standard six-digit passcode, or create a four-digit passcode or custom passcode by tapping Passcode Options.
+The new iPhone SE (2020) retains the same design as the iPhone 8 (now discontinued), but brings in the modern processing power of the iPhone 11 line with the A13 Bionic chip.
+However, unlike the iPhone 13 series, the iPhone SE still uses the Home button and Touch ID for security.
+Setting it up is easy, and you can find the instructions to get that set up in our how to use Touch ID on your iPhone or iPad guide.

 You'll next be asked if you want to restore from a backup, set up as a new iPhone, or move data from Android.
+We'll explore these options below.

 How to restore or transfer your data from another phone

-If you're not going to start fresh with a brand new data-clean device, you're going to want to transfer your data from your old iPhone to your new one, or transfer data from your old Android device to your new iPhone.
+If you're not going to start fresh with a brand new data-clean device, you're going to want to transfer your data from your old iPhone to your new one or transfer data from your old Android device to your new iPhone.
 Here's how.

 How to restore from an iCloud or iTunes Backup

-It's time to decide how you want to transfer your old iPhone's data (if you're starting from scratch, find out how to set up your iPhone as new).
-You have two choices when restoring your apps and data from another iPhone; iCloud or iTunes.
+It's time to decide how you want to transfer your old iPhone's data (if you're starting from scratch, find out how to set up your iPhone as new.
+You have two choices when restoring a backup of your apps and data from another iPhone: iCloud backup or iTunes/Finder backup.

-Which one you choose depends on whether you backup your old iPhone in iCloud or plug it into your computer and back it up via iTunes.
+Which one you choose depends on whether you backup your old iPhone to iCloud or plug it into your computer and back it up via iTunes or Finder.

-The key here is to make sure your old iPhone has been backed up first.
+The key here is to make sure you have a recent iPhone backup of your old device.
+If you haven't backed it up, then what are you waiting for?
+Do keep in mind that the first backup will take longer depending on how much data you have, but backups from that point forward should be less time as they are incremental.

-After you've backed up your old iPhone, select whether you want to restore your new iPhone from iCloud or iTunes.
+After you've backed up your old iPhone, select how you want to transfer data from your old iPhone to your new iPhone by choosing between Restore from iCloud Backup or Restore from Mac or PC.
+Follow the on-screen instructions to have your previous data placed onto your new phone.

+Apple also provides the option to transfer directly from your old iPhone to your new one with its Quick Start option.
+If you still have your old iPhone on hand, it's a straightforward process that moves your apps and settings from the old device to your new one.
+Even if you skipped this earlier in the setup process, you get the option once more at this stage.
+Simply select Transfer Directly from iPhone and follow the steps provided.

+How to transfer data directly from a previous iPhone

-How to transfer data from your old iPhone to your new iPhone
+Apple also provides the option to transfer directly from your old iPhone to your new one with its Quick Start option.
+If you still have your old iPhone to hand, it's a straightforward process that moves your apps and settings from the old device to your new one.

+Even if you skipped this earlier in the setup process, you get the option once more at this stage.
+Simply select Transfer Directly from iPhone and follow the steps provided.
+We have a guide to transferring data to your new iPhone from your old one if you need more advice on how to make it work.

 How to move data from an Android device

-If you're switching from an Android-based operating system, first let me welcome you to the Apple family.
+If you're switching from an Android-based operating system, first, let me welcome you to the Apple family.

 Apple has a special app just for people switching from Android called Move to iOS and it's available in the Google Play store.
-Before moving your data to your new iPhone, download Move to iOS on your Android phone.
+Before moving your data to your new iPhone, download Move to iOS on your Android phone, then follow the steps in our guide on switching from Android to iPhone.

+This app is the first step to moving your data off of your Android and onto your iPhone.
+That includes your contacts, calendars, photos, message history, and more.

-How to set up your iPhone 11, iPhone 11 Pro, or iPhone 11 Pro Max as new
+How to set up your iPhone as new

 If this is your first iPhone and you don't want to move over your Android data, or if this is your tenth iPhone and you just want to start over fresh, you can set up your iPhone as new.